gurrhack/NetHack-Android/sys/android/README.md

 ### Build the Android application

 1. `cd /path/to/NetHack-Android/sys/android`
-2. `./gradlew build --include-build /path/to/ForkFront-Android`
+2. Open `settings.gradle` and edit the path to ForkFront-Android if needed.
+3. `./gradlew build`
-3. `cd ./build/outputs/apk/debug`
+4. `cd ./build/outputs/apk/debug`
-3. Copy the APK file from this directory to your device.
+5. Copy the APK file from this directory to your device.
-5. On your device: locate the APK file, install it and run!
+6. On your device: locate the APK file, install it and run!

 ---
 Happy hacking!